okami101/vuetify-admin/packages/docs/guide/crud/show.md

 # Show

-The show page is used to be display full detail of particular resource item.
+The show page is used to be display full detail of particular resource item via usage of `getOne` data provider method.
 Vtec Admin facilitates his development by providing a standard layout as well as many field components as value resource property formatters.
 As always, it's stay a standard view page component, so no real limit for delivering any advanced show view you can imagine.

 ![show](/assets/show.png)